Skip to content

 “This is a fiction thriller/suspense about a famous reclusive author who hosts an exclusive month-long writing retreat at her private estate for a few select aspiring authors.
 But will they come out with the million-dollar publishing contract or something much more than they had bargained for?”A bestselling female novelist hires an innocent young woman to watch over her twin children.
 As the novelist dangerously indulges in her new best seller, the line between the life she’s writing and the one she’s living becomes blurred.”

-Editor’s Note: I was fortunate to be involved with Kiss & Tale Productions as they worked on adapting this script into a novella!
-(Not yet released.)
+Editor’s Note: I was fortunate to be involved with Kiss & Tale Productions as they worked on adapting this script into a novella (coming soon)!

 Stranger than Fiction